erin-le/gem5-website/_pages/documentation/gem5-stdlib/0-overview.md

 The following subsections give a broad overview of the gem5 stdlib packages and what there intended purposes are.

-**Note: The documentation/tutorial/etc. related to the standard library are for the v22.0 release.
+**Note: The documentation/tutorials/etc. related to the standard library have been updated for the v24.1 release.
 Please ensure you have the correct version of gem5 before proceeding.**

 As part of [gem5's 2022 Bootcamp](/events/boot-camp-2022), the stdlib was taught as a tutorial.
 Slides for this tutorial can be found [here](https://raw.githubusercontent.com/gem5bootcamp/gem5-bootcamp-env/main/assets/slides/using-gem5-02-gem5-stdlib-tutorial.pdf).
 A video recording of this tutorial can be found [here](https://www.youtube.com/watch?v=vbruiMyIFsA).

+The stdlib was also covered during the [2024 gem5 Bootcamp](https://bootcamp.gem5.org/#02-Using-gem5/01-stdlib).

 <!-- Could use a nice picture here showing the main modules of the stdlib and how they relate -->